 In 2020, NatureScot supported four farms in Argyll and three sheep stock clubs in Skye with this measure as an initial trial.
 Shepherds delivering this work are asked to record data on a range of variables, with the information collected helping inform future management to try and address issues.

-There is a Summary Report on Enhanced Shepherding 2020 provides more info on the first year of this collaborative work in 2020.
+There is a Summary Report on Enhanced Shepherding 2020 provides more info on the first year of this collaborative work.

 The trial in 2020 had mixed results but feedback on the measure itself was generally positive.